 Treatment entails the use of a nitroimidazole, preferably metronidazole at a dose of 500 mg to 750 mg by mouth 3 times per day for 10 days.
 Alternatively, tinidazole 2 g by mouth daily for 5 days can be used.
 As parasites can persist in the intestine in 40% to 60% of patients, treatment with a nitroimidazole should be followed with a luminal agent such as Paromomycin 500 mg 3 times a day for 7 days or Iodoquinol 650 mg three times a day for 20 days.
 Metronidazole and Paromomycin should not be given at the same time because diarrhea, a common side effect of paromomycin, can make assessing response to therapy difficult.
 Around 15% of patients with amebic liver abscess fail medical treatment.
-Therapeutic aspiration can be done either by percutaneous needle aspiration or catheter drainage) is occasionally required and should be considered in patients with no clinical response to antibiotics within 5 to 7 days, in those with high risk of abscess rupture (cavitary diameter of more than 5 cm or presence of lesions in the left lobe), or in cases of bacterial coinfection of amebic liver abscess..
+Therapeutic aspiration can be done either by percutaneous needle aspiration or catheter drainage) is occasionally required and should be considered in patients with no clinical response to antibiotics within 5 to 7 days, in those with a high risk of abscess rupture (cavitary diameter of more than 5 cm or presence of lesions in the left lobe), or in cases of bacterial coinfection of amebic liver abscess..
 Between percutaneous needle aspiration and percutaneous catheter drainage, studies have shown that the latter is superior with higher success rate and quicker resolution

 For simple abscess, the prognosis is excellent.